 Ticket price: VND 70,000 – 150,000 depending on types of seat

-Note: do be mindful of your belongings when traveling by public transportations and make sure to be at the stations at least 15 minutes before departure, or they will not wait for you if you miss the ride.
+Note: do be mindful of your belongings when traveling by public transportation, and make sure to be at the stations at least 15 minutes before departure, or they will not wait for you if you miss the ride.

 Rent a Motorbike/Car for Your Lang Son Travel